CallToPowerLegacy/Synchronize.js/README.md

 Attention
 ---------
-- Chrome/Chromium only initializes all video displays properly when the video sources are different per video tag
+- Chrome/Chromium only initializes all video displays properly when the video sources are different per video tag [4]

+---
+[4] see 'example/index_sameVideoSources.html'

 Usage
 -----